leighton-0/reverse_proxy_analysis/README.md

 - Optionally returns data from Shodan for possibly leaked IP addresses
 - Optionally writes the results to target.com-results.txt file

-Shodan API keys are NOT required.
+Shodan and SecurityTrails API keys are NOT required.
 Altough it's recommended to supply them for maximum output, CDNRECON tries other things before using them.

  <b>Checking the nameservers, common subdomains and their IP addresses</b>
  ```